Help with academic writing, learning, and study strategies

 - try the Practice Q Placement Test;

-- warm up by trying these cool "math readiness" exercises from the U of Saskatchewan.
+- warm up by trying the Math Readiness Assessment from the U of Saskatchewan.

 Visit the Ask a Librarian webpage to learn about the research services and supports available through SFU Libraries.

 Student Services provides general academic advising and program planning.